EvgeniaYurchik/rsschool-cv_staroe/cv.md

 Department of Public Administration and Law
 Specialization: lawyer
 ## *Work experience*
-* 03.10.2014 – until now – Representative office of ACE CARGO Ltd. (Republic of Latvia) in the Republic of Belarus / KRAFTTRANS Ltd., lawyer.
+* 03.10.2014 – until now – Representative office of ACE CARGO Ltd. (Republic of Latvia) in the Republic of Belarus / KRAFTTRANS Ltd. / KRAFTTRANS Taurus, lawyer.
 Main responsibilities: corporate law; work with national, Russian and European legislation; GDPR; preparation of legal opinions; negotiating, etc.
 I got acquainted with the specific features of the company and logistics as a sphere in a short period of time.
 Then I began assisting the head of law department; when she was out of the office, I was a deputy head of the department.
 * 01.08.2012 – 31.08.2014 – Literary Museum of Maksim Bahdanovich, lawyer.